aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/Bedrock/index.en.md

 Try this for code generation capabilities:

 :::code{language=markdown showCopyAction=true}
-"Write a Python class that implements a simple LRU cache with get and put methods.
-Explain the time complexity of each operation."
+Write a Python class that implements a simple LRU cache with get and put methods.
+Explain the time complexity of each operation.
 :::

 #### Test 3: Long-Form Analysis (Optional)